at-cg/ChainX/README.md

 # ChainX

-ChainX is a tool that computes optimal co-linear chaining cost between an input target and query sequences.
-It supports global and semi-global comparison modes, where the latter allows free end-gaps on a query sequence.
-It can serve as a faster alternative to computing edit distances.
+ChainX is a tool that computes co-linear chaining cost between an input target and query sequences.
+It supports global and semi-global comparison modes.
+A unique aspect of ChainX is that it supports anchor overlaps and gap costs, and produces optimal chaining cost.
+For a pair of sequences, (i) computing chaining chaining cost can be orders of magnitude faster than computing edit distance, and (ii) chaining costs and edit distances correlate well with each other.
+As a result, ChainX can serve as a faster alternative to computing edit distance.
+More details about theoretical and practical efficacy of ChainX are available in our [preprint](https://doi.org/10.1101/2021.02.03.429492).

 ## Dependencies / External libraries
 ChainX repository uses many third-party libraries.
 These are separately provided in [ext](ext) folder.